bcambs09/Agent2Notion/README.md

-# Voice2Notion
+# Agent2Notion

-A voice-first AI agent that turns natural language (spoken or typed) into structured Notion content.
+An agentic system that turns natural language (spoken or typed) into structured Notion content.
 The backend is a FastAPI server powered by a LangGraph workflow that can reason over your request and call dynamically-generated tools that map directly to your personal Notion workspace.